 Welcome!
-I’m a Sydney journalist and writer.
+I’m a Sydney writer, journalist and travel journalist.
 I’ve lived in Sydney for more than 30 years after growing up in Cape Town, South Africa.

 I’ve written nine novels, seven for young people and two for adults.
 Four of them have been translated into Italian, Danish, Dutch and Thai.
-I’ve also worked as a newspaper journalist on publications including The Sun-Herald, Sydney and The Sydney Morning Herald.
+I’ve also worked as a newspaper journalist on publications including The Sydney Morning Herald and The Sun-Herald, Sydney.

 Travel is a passion and so I write travel stories as well, mostly for Fairfax Media’s Sydney Morning Herald Traveller/Melbourne Age Traveller and associated Fairfax newspapers.
 There are stories from South Africa, France, the US, Namibia, India, Zimbabwe, Italy, Germany, the Czech Republic, the UK, Croatia, Turkey, Vietnam, Cambodia, Malawi, Greece, Denmark, Sweden and Norway, Tanzania, Canada, Zambia, England, Madeira, Portugal, Australia and more.
 They’re all in “Alison’s Travel Writing”.
 Please have a look.

 And I’m also including my husband Rob’s travel writing – his stories are, unsurprisingly, in “Rob Mills’ Travel Stories”.